ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

 .. code-block:: python

     from ansys.dpf import core as dpf
-    # Create the DataSources object containing the given file
+    # Create a DataSources object for a single file
     my_data_sources_a = dpf.DataSources(result_path=r'file.extension')

-It is preferable to generate a raw string (by putting the letter 'r' before the file path string) in order to ensure the file path will be correctly read.
+It is preferable to generate a raw string (by putting the letter 'r' before the file path string) in order to ensure the file path is read correctly.

 **b) Function** :func:`set_result_file_path() <ansys.dpf.core.data_sources.DataSources.set_result_file_path>`